 If an operator has inaccurately or mistakenly entered the fuel level, there is a sensor in the fuel tank that will override the entered fuel level when it senses low fuel.
 To avoid false readings, the sensor will only override the fuel management system when it detects a low fuel level for more than 30 seconds with the engine operating at less than 900 RPM.

-To disable the fuel management software and rely on traditional fuel gauge readings:
+To ENABLE or DISABLE the fuel management software:

-- Push the Menu Hot Key on the HV700 screen.
+- Navigate to the Main Menu tab.

-- Tap User Settings.
+- Tap SYSTEM SETTINGS.

-- On the User Settings page select either ENABLE or DISABLE under Fuel Management.
+- On the system settings page, select either ENABLE or DISABLE under Fuel Management.